Exclusive: White House's Kushner unveils economic portion of Middle East peace plan

 Kushner says his approach is aimed at laying out economic incentives to show the Palestinians the potential for a prosperous future if they return to the table to negotiate a peace deal.

-White House officials have played down expectations for Manama, which will put Kushner just across the Gulf from Iran at a time of surging tensions between Tehran and Washington.

-Kushner, for instance, is calling it a “workshop” instead of a conference, and a “vision” instead of an actual plan.
-He stressed that governments would not be expected to make financial pledges on the spot.
+Kushner stressed that governments would not be expected to make financial pledges on the spot.

 “It is a small victory that they are all showing up to listen and partake.
 In the old days, the Palestinian leaders would have spoken and nobody would have disobeyed,” he said.